 So I saw this slasher flick called Savage Weekend.
 Originally made in 1976, the movie rightfully languished after a very very brief theatrical release under alternate titles The Upsate Murders and Behind the Mask of the Killer until it was picked up by Cannon Films in 1979.
-This is actually one of the earliest films to be released under by Cannon during the infamous Golan Globus era, and it’s a perfect with for their style.
+This is actually one of the earliest films to be released by Cannon during the infamous Golan Globus era, and it’s a perfect fit for their style.
 A very amateur production, but worth checking out like Cannon’s other campiest pieces of trash because its pacing and editing is less incompetent (don’t worry, you’ll still get liver poisoning by taking a shot every time you see a boom mic come into view) and more outright bizarre thanks to its script.
 The film reads like its creators were in the middle of attempting a lurid 70s Eurotrash sexual discovery film about a bored housewife but then during production decided they were making a slasher flick instead and combined all of that into one movie with only the barest connection between the two.
-The result is an awkward proto-slasher that concludes with a final chase almost certainly a bit inspired by The Texas Chainsaw Massacre.
+The result is an awkward proto-slasher that concludes with a final chase inspired by The Texas Chainsaw Massacre.

 All of Marilyn Hamlin’s screen time is